 -Show Presentation (125 Points Available) This portion will present to the judges how well the contestant works with a pup or trainer in a one-on-one situation.
 Points will be awarded on how well the contestant gives/receives instruction, comfort level in front of a crowd, and overall attentiveness to the other participant.
 This category will also allow the contestants to showcase their headspace in their respective roles as pup or trainer.
 Judges will also look for believability in each contestant’s approach to the lifestyle.
 During this portion of the contest, the room will be set as a show ring with the audience and judges set around the performance area.
 Each contestant will enter the ring with a partner of their choosing.
 This can be another contestant or it can be someone with whom they have a personal relationship.
 The pairs will enter the show ring and perform a preset routine.
 This routine will be established by the head judge and contest producer and will be given to each contestant prior to the Show Presentation segment beginning.
 This will include (but is not limited to), the walk onto the ring, a walk around the ring as the puppy is displayed to the audience, and a set of commands chosen by the contest producer and head judge.

 The set of commands that will be performed during that section is not released to the contestants until the day of the contest.
+The Head Judge will instruct that the pair may perform 1 additional trick to showcase their personality.
 The participants will be wise to take advantage of the supplied practice time to learn the commands together.
 Puppies will be expected to return to a “stacked” position between each section-this is a symmetrical show pose.
 Some common commands given would be things like sit, stay, speak, shake hands, rollover.
 This does not imply that these are the only commands that may be chosen.

 -Fantasy/Play Presentation: (125 points available) These scenes should be 3 minutes in length and typically contain music/background tracks.
 Due to time constraints, points are deducted after 3 minutes.
 There are no microphones furnished, so spoken words are expected to be on the background tracks.
 The contestants may have up to two additional people on stage to help with the scene.
 The scene can be with another contestant, where both are scored, but this must be disclosed to the contest producer prior to the beginning of the judged portion of the weekend.
 Practice time on the stage will be given, and it is critical that this time be used so that the stage manager and production crew are prepared.
 All music/background tracks must be given to the production crew no less than two (2) weeks prior to the first day of the contest.
 All music/background tracks must be digital in MP3 format.
 There is no contingency for tardiness on this, as the production crew must be familiar with the content.